Monday, May 29, 2023

 Digestifs

 These herbal drinks — such amaros, fortified wines, and brandies — are super popular in Europe, allowing people to eat several meals and not feel like crap afterwards.
-These post-dinner drinks tend to contain herbs that have a bitter taste and that target bloating, gas, inflammation and can even help manage acid reflux.
+These post-dinner drinks tend to contain herbs which have a bitter taste and target bloating, gas, inflammation and can even help manage acid reflux.

 “With holiday meals, we all typically walk away from the table having eaten too much and feeling this bloated effect.
-The carminative herbs in a lot of digestifs will help reduce some of that bloating and calm the nervous system around the stomach and help reduce some of those yucky symptoms we have,” herbalist Heidi Lyndaker told Huffington Post.
+The carminative herbs in a lot of digestifs will help reduce some of bloating and calm the nervous system around the stomach and help reduce some of those yucky symptoms we have,” herbalist Heidi Lyndaker told Huffington Post.

 What To Drink If You’re Feeling Bloated After Thanksgiving